-BETA: Much of the Site will be excavated or cleared and an Invasive Species Control Plan is critical to the protection of remaining habitat and areas Subject to Protection on-site and offsite.
+BETA: Much of the Site will be excavated or cleared and an Invasive Species Control Plan is critical to the protection of remaining habitat and areas Subject to Protection on-site and off-site.
 The Commission has jurisdiction over all activities proposed in areas Subject to Jurisdiction including the 100-foot Buffer Zone.
-If they feel that control and management of invasive species is required to protect the adjacent Resource Areas and the interest they preservation of natural vegetation adjacent to the Resource Area and/or other measures commensurate with the scope and location of the work within the Buffer Zone to protect the interests of protect, then they are within their regulatory authority to require the applicant to provide and implement an ISCP.
+If they feel that control and management of invasive species is required to protect the adjacent Resource Areas and the interest they protect, then they are within their regulatory authority to require the applicant to provide and implement an ISCP.
 An ISCP is required by other permitting authorities and on all MassDOT transportation and infrastructure projects.